segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 {% include content/connection-modes.md %}

-1. From the Segment web app, click **Catalog**.
+1. From the Segment web app, navigate to **Connections > Catalog** and go to the **Destinations** tab of the catalog.
-2. Search for "Mailchimp" in the Catalog, select it, and choose which of your sources to connect the destination to.
+2. Search for *Mailchimp*, select it, and click **Configure Mailchimp**.
+3. Choose the source to connect the destination to.
-3. In the destination settings, enter your Mailchimp "API key" into the connection settings.
+4. In the destination settings, enter your Mailchimp "API key" into the connection settings.
    You should create a new API key for the Segment destination.
 Mailchimp restricts each API key to a maximum of 10 concurrent requests, so creating a dedicated one for Segment ensures maximum throughput for outgoing calls.
 You can read more about API keys on [Mailchimp's docs](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys){:target="_blank"}.
 4. Enter your Mailchimp "[Audience ID](#audience-id)" into the connection settings.
 5. Enter your Mailchimp "[Datacenter ID](#datacenter-id)" into the connection settings.